 - Too much text (14%).

-- Survey participants were asked, “If you could change one thing about the emails you get from brands, what would it be?”
+- Test recipients were asked, “If you could change one thing about the emails you get from brands, what would it be?”
 The top responses included:

 - 40% of the respondents said to make the emails less about promoting products and more about providing information